Joint Pilot and Unknown Data-based Localization for OFDM Opportunistic Radar Systems: Numerical Results

-Figures \ref{fig:results} (\subref{fig:results_sin_AoA}) and (\subref{fig:results_range}) depict the results for the set of parameters given in the caption.
 As expected, our method significantly improves the \gls{aoa} estimation compared to pilot-based and \gls{dd} approaches.
 This improvement is clearly visible on the HitRate curve, where a shift of up to \SI{3}{\decibel} in \gls{snr} is observed.
 It is also evident on the \gls{rmse} curve: a reduction in error by more than a factor of $30$ is achieved at $\snr = \SI{-22}{\decibel}$ when more than \SI{95}{\percent} of the estimates hit, and a reduction of around a factor of $4$ is obtained when all estimates hit at a \gls{snr} of \SI{-10}{\decibel}.
 At higher \gls{snr} values, when all data symbols are correctly estimated, the \gls{dd} approach reaches optimal performance.

 Regarding range estimation, as expected at high \glspl{snr}, the data term does not provide information about $\UErange$ and our method performs similarly to \pilotMethod.
 More surprisingly, at low \gls{snr} values (between $\SI{-30}{\decibel}$ and $\SI{-20}{\decibel}$), the range estimation is more accurate as it benefits from improved \gls{aoa} estimates during the joint optimization.
 A shift of \SI{1}{\decibel} in \gls{snr} is notably observed on the HitRate curve.